Appointment Information

 Developmental Dental is a family friendly business where kids come first!
 Even my own!
 Our hours of business are 9am to 2.30pm Monday to Thursday to fit in with school drop off and pick up during the school term.
 Fridays we are open 9am til 5pm and one or two days during the school holidays I do open my books for full 9am til 5pm sessions.
 However, these do go fast and you need to book well in advance.

-Payment is required in full on the day of treatment.
-We accept cash, EFTPOS, Visa and Mastercard with Amex attracting additional fees.
+Payment is required STRICTLY within 7 days of your session.
+We accept bank transfer ONLY.
 At this time due to the mobile nature of our business we cannot securely offer HICAPS processing, so in order to claim any rebates you will have to process these with your health fund after the appointment.
 This can usually be done quite easily online or through an app on your phone.

-We are very happy to accept patients eligible for Medicare’s Child Dental Benefit Scheme, however, there is extra paperwork required for you to fill out as a requirement from Medicare so please let us know in advance if you will be using this as your payment method.
+We are very happy to accept patients eligible for Medicare’s Child Dental Benefit Scheme, however, there is a small copayment and extra paperwork required for you to fill out as a requirement from Medicare so please let us know in advance if you will be using this as your payment method.

 Please note myofunctional evaluations and treatment programs are not able to be claimed through Medicare or private health insurance and will need to be paid fully out of pocket.
 We have payment plans available if required and this can be discussed with Bec during the treatment planning phase.